burkeholland/quick-start/src/chapters/chapter6.md

 The beauty of NativeScript is that you can write a native iOS or Android app in JavaScript, XML, and CSS without touching Swift, Objective-C, or Java, if you choose.
 But what if you want to present a different, more platform-specific UI to your users?
 In the case of this app, deleting an item from your groceries list would be a valid and common use case.

-Sliding to delete a list item seems like a great gesture to support.
+Sliding to delete list items is a common UI interaction on iOS.
 But since you want to make this app feel as native as possible, it's better to fork your code at this point to provide a more platform-specific experience.
 So to enable a user to delete an item from a list, create a slide-to-delete UI for iOS, and use an Android-style 'trash can' icon for an Android.

->Learn more about how the NativeScript API leverages native code [here](http://developer.telerik.com/featured/nativescript-works/)

 ### Deleting from a list - Android

-Earlier, you saw how any element in a NativeScript app can have Android vs. iOS attributes, either by adding such an attribute directly in the code or creating separate .js, .css, or .xml files.
+Earlier, you saw how any element in a NativeScript app can have Android vs. iOS attributes, either by adding such an attribute directly into the xml presentation tier code or by creating separate .js, .css, or .xml files, such as using a `page.android.xml` file for your Android UI, and page.ios.xml for your iOS UI.
 To create a separate delete mechanism for this app, you will both all of these strategies.

 <h4 class="exercise-start">
     <b>Exercise</b>: Edit the List View